angelo-wf/NesJs/README.md

 Try the demo online [here](https://elzo-d.github.io/NesJs/).
 To run the demo offline:
 - Clone this repository.
 - Open `index.html` in a browser.
 Messing around with the browsers autoplay policy might be required.
+- The `Debugger` link at the bottom leads to `debug.html`, which contains a basic debugger.

 The emulator runs in Firefox, Chrome, Safari, Edge and Internet Explorer 11.
 IE11 does not have sound, due to lack of the web-audio-API.